igiso/ofxTextField/readMe.txt

 A legit UTF8 - Unicode aware Textbox for openFrameworks (mac & pc)

-This textbox - unlike all other OF textboxes- derives directly from microsoft and apples official classes and is attached above open gl. - and not rendered by it.
+This textbox - unlike all other OF textboxes- derives directly from microsoft and apples official classes and is attached above open gl. - not rendered by it.

 All languages are supported.
 If your os supports the language then ofTextField supports it as well.